 They Are Long-Lasting

-Provided you properly care for your dental implant, it can last a lifetime.
-A proper at-home oral care routine is a must, as are regular visits to your dental office for cleanings and exams.
+If properly cared for your dental implant could last a lifetime.
+A proper at-home oral care routine is essential, as are regular visits to your dental office for professional cleanings and exams.

-No one should be able to tell that you have artificial teeth, and you can eat, speak and function as you did before while enjoying quality of life.
-Since there are no nerves in a dental implant, you will not feel sensations.
+Most people will never be able to tell that you have artificial teeth, and you will be able to eat, speak and function as you did before while enjoying quality of life.

 They Are Easy to Care For

 Similar to bridges, crowns or other restorations, you can care for your dental implants jus like your natural teeth.
 They’ll need thorough brushing and flossing, and your dentist will need to check them during your regular exams.

 While dental implants can be an ideal tooth replacement for some patients, they aren't suitable for everyone.
 Depending on the nature of your case, dental implants may not be right for you.
 Here are some aspects of dental implants to consider when making your decision:

 While dental implants may look and feel somewhat more natural than dental bridges, the dental implant process is lengthier and more invasive.